 Why You Should Work with a Fee-only Financial Advisor

-The main advantage of working with a fee-only financial advisor – compared with one who is commission-based – is that it eliminates conflicts of interest.
+The main advantage of working with a fee-only financial advisor, compared with one who is commission-based, is that it eliminates any conflicts of interest.
 It eliminates even the hint of conflict.

-A financial advisor who works on commissions benefits from “churning your account.”
+A financial advisor who works on commissions can benefit from “churning your account.”

 A prominent example is specific insurance products on which the advisor will earn a commission from the issuing insurance company.

-Since a fee-only advisor doesn’t earn a commission, there’s a low likelihood of this activity occurring within your finances.
+Since a fee-only advisor doesn’t earn a commission, there’s less of a bias.
 The use of fee-only compensation gives the advisor incentive to move you into investments or financial products that will benefit you, not generate revenue for the advisor.